Episode 47: The Numbers Don’t Lie: Joel Kalvesmaki on ‘Pythagorean’ Number

 The typology, however, quickly succumbs to the reality, a world in which all manner of numerical (and alpha-numerical) speculation and practice was happening; in the case of the Marcosian Gnostics, for example, the lines between these three sorts of numerical speculation seem to blur or even disappear.
 The interview is wide-ranging and comprehensive, but also hugely informative about specifics when the evidence allows.
 Highly recommended.

 Joel Kalvesmaki is a Byzantinist, digital humanist, and esoteric number expert.
-He oversees the production of Dumbarton Oaks’ flagship Byzantine publications, both print and digital.
+At the time of the interview he oversaw the production of Dumbarton Oaks’ flagship Byzantine publications, both print and digital.
 He is active in the digital humanities, bringing new technologies to bear on scholarly communication.
 His research and scholarship covers intellectual history in late antiquity, with a specific focus on ancient number symbolism and the writings of Evagrius Ponticus.
 He maintains this useful website, where you can find much more about all things numerological and arithmological.

 Works Discussed in this Episode: